Praiset1/Hikecafe/README.md

 # Hikecafe
-Repository for the creating Hike Restaurant Menu
+Repository for creating Hike Restaurant Menu
+We are creating a restaurant demo that is using HTML, CSS for designing and JavaScript.
+The app allows one to order from the menu and shows payment bill